Biden’s second try at student loan cancellation moves forward with debate over the plan’s details

 Biden has called for a new plan to help “as many borrowers as possible,” but it’s unclear whether it will be as expansive as his first proposal.
 That plan would have canceled up to $20,000 in federal student loans for borrowers with incomes below $125,000 or couples below $250,000.

-Republicans rallied against the cancellation, saying it would add an unfair benefit for college graduates at the expense of taxpayers who didn’t attend college.
+Republicans rallied against the cancellation, saying it would add an unfair benefit for college graduates at the expense of millions of taxpayers who didn’t attend college.
+In 2022, about 47% of Americans age 25 or older had at least an associate degree, along with 15% who went to college but had no degree, according to the Census Bureau.

 The administration plans to finalize the new rule sometime next year, but Education Secretary Miguel Cardona has declined to say if it will be in place before next fall’s presidential election.
 In a recent interview with The Associated Press, he said he’s working “as quickly as possible.”